 RESEARCH INTERESTS

 A Mellon New Directions Fellowship afforded Professor Kelly the opportunity to spend the year 2012-13 studying Ethiopian and African history and Gǝ‘ǝz, the literary and liturgical language of premodern Ethiopia, in order to facilitate analysis of Ethiopian-European relations from both sides.
-To date she has published nine essays and articles on this topic.
+To date she has a dozen essays and articles published or in press on this topic.
 Her edited volume A Companion to Medieval Ethiopia and Eritrea (2020), a multidisciplinary collection of essays by sixteen scholars, was chosen as a Choice Outstanding Academic Title and winner of the African Studies Review prize for best Africa-focused anthology or edited collection.

-Her new monograph, Translating Faith: Ethiopian Pilgrims in Renaissance Rome draws on Gǝ‘ǝz- and European-language sources to reconstruct the history of a remarkable community: that of Santo Stefano, an Ethiopian Orthodox pilgrim hostel/monastery established in the very capital of Latin Christianity.
-During a century of religious conflict and intensive global interactions, the pilgrims of Santo Stefano undertook a series of intellectual projects with Latin Christian collaborators that aimed to purvey and promote Ethiopian culture.
-In excavating the pilgrims’ efforts to carve out an Ethiopian Orthodox space in this foreign host society, the substantive Ethiopian knowledge they purveyed in their collaborative works and the various ways their knowledge was received and reinterpreted by Latin Christian partners and patrons, the study examines the mixed legacy of Santo Stefano’s reputation as the birthplace of Ethiopian Studies and the fraught debates about religious identity and racial categorization with which the pilgrims and their collaborators contended.
+Her monograph Translating Faith: Ethiopian Pilgrims in Renaissance Rome (Harvard, 2024; winner of the ‘History, Society and Politics’ Book Prize from the American Association for Italian Studies) draws on Gǝ‘ǝz- and European-language sources to reconstruct the history of the Ethiopian Orthodox pilgrim hostel/monastery of Santo Stefano in Rome in the sixteenth century.
+During a century of religious conflict and intensive global interactions, the pilgrims of Santo Stefano undertook a series of intellectual projects with Latin Christian collaborators that aimed to explain and promote Ethiopian culture.
+In excavating the pilgrims’ efforts to carve out an Ethiopian Orthodox space in this foreign host society, the substantive Ethiopian knowledge they purveyed in their collaborative works, and the various ways their knowledge was received and reinterpreted by Latin Christian partners and patrons, the study examines the mixed legacy of Santo Stefano’s reputation as the birthplace of Ethiopian Studies and the fraught debates about religious identity and racial categorization with which the pilgrims and their collaborators contended.

 In addition to the Mellon Foundation, Kelly’s research has been supported by the American Academy in Rome, the Istituto Italiano di Studi Storici in Naples, the École française de Rome, Villa I Tatti, the American Council of Learned Societies, and the Institute for Advanced Study in Princeton.
-She has served as director of Rutgers’ Program in Medieval Studies (2008-11), a councillor of the Medieval Academy of America (2014-17), and co-organizer of the Ethiopian Studies webinar series at the Institute for Advanced Study (2021-22).
-She is currently Associate Chair of the History Department and co-organizes the Ethiopian Studies of North America workshop.
+She has served as director of Rutgers’ Program in Medieval Studies (2008-11), a councillor of the Medieval Academy of America (2014-17), and co-organizer of the Ethiopian Studies webinar series at the Institute for Advanced Study (2020-21).
+In 2023 she was Visiting Professor at the École des Hautes Études en Sciences Sociales, Paris.
+In 2024 she was elected a Fellow of the Medieval Academy of America.
+She is currently Chair of the History Department and co-organizer (since 2021) of the Ethiopian Studies of North America workshop, a monthly virtual seminar series.

 COURSES REGULARLY TAUGHT